-Dividend payout ratio: 26.54% of net profits
+Dividend payout ratio: 25% of net profits

-Recently The Timken Company has paid out, on average, around 26.54% of net profits as dividends.
-That has enabled analysts to estimate a "forward annual dividend yield" of 1.57% of the current stock value.
-This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), The Timken Company shareholders could enjoy a 1.57% return on their shares, in the form of dividend payments.
-In The Timken Company's case, that would currently equate to about $1.14 per share.
+Recently The Timken Company has paid out, on average, around 25% of net profits as dividends.
+That has enabled analysts to estimate a "forward annual dividend yield" of 1.67% of the current stock value.
+This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), The Timken Company shareholders could enjoy a 1.67% return on their shares, in the form of dividend payments.
+In The Timken Company's case, that would currently equate to about $1.16 per share.

 While The Timken Company's payout ratio might seem fairly standard, it's worth remembering that The Timken Company may be investing much of the rest of its net profits in future growth.

-The Timken Company's most recent dividend payout was on 2 June 2021.
-The latest dividend was paid out to all shareholders who bought their shares by 19 May 2021 (the "ex-dividend date").
+The Timken Company's most recent dividend payout was on 2 September 2021.
+The latest dividend was paid out to all shareholders who bought their shares by 18 August 2021 (the "ex-dividend date").

 The Timken Company's shares were split on a 1397:1000 basis on 30 June 2014.
 So if you had owned 1000 shares the day before before the split, the next day you'd have owned 1397 shares.
 This wouldn't directly have changed the overall worth of your The Timken Company shares – just the quantity.
 However, indirectly, the new 28.4% lower share price could have impacted the market appetite for The Timken Company shares which in turn could have impacted The Timken Company's share price.

 Over the last 12 months, The Timken Company's shares have ranged in value from as little as $54.4986 up to $91.6979.
 A popular way to gauge a stock's volatility is its "beta".

 Beta is a measure of a share's volatility in relation to the market.
-The market (NYSE average) beta is 1, while The Timken Company's is 1.7416.
+The market (NYSE average) beta is 1, while The Timken Company's is 1.7328.
 This would suggest that The Timken Company's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).

 The Timken Company designs, manufactures, and manages engineered bearings and power transmission products and services worldwide.
 It operates in two segments, Mobile Industries and Process Industries.
 The Mobile Industries segment offers a portfolio of bearings, seals, and lubrication devices and systems, as well as power transmission components, engineered chains, augers, belts, couplings, clutches, brakes, and related products and maintenance services to original equipment manufacturers (OEMs) and end users of off-highway equipment for the agricultural, construction, mining, outdoor power equipment, and power sports markets; and on-highway vehicles, including passenger cars, light trucks, and medium- and heavy-duty trucks, as well as rail cars and locomotives.
 It also provides power transmission systems and flight-critical components for civil and military aircraft, which comprise bearings, rotor-head assemblies, helicopter transmission systems, turbine engine components, gears, and housings.
 This segment sells it parts through a network of authorized automotive and heavy-truck distributors to individual end users, equipment owners, operators, and maintenance shops.
 The Process Industries segment provides industrial bearings and assemblies; power transmission components, such as gears and gearboxes; and linear motion products, couplings, seals, lubricants, chains, belts, and related products and services to OEMs and end-users in various industries.
 It also offers aftermarket sales and service needs through a network of authorized industrial distributors; and offers repair and service for bearings and gearboxes, as well as electric motor rewind, repair, and services to end users.